 You are welcome to stream videos from the CR/10 website for classroom viewing.

 You may stream portions of videos from the CR/10 website in your presentation.
 Please provide an appropriate citation of our website.
 For citation information, see above.

-This project was created with the assistance of Annie Wang, Sandi Ward, Athena Xu, Willow Ma, Ellie Su, Joan Zou, Jade Atwill, Yue Shu, Jia Yin Tang, Julie Wang, Weijun Yuan, Hsi-Chu Bolick, Lily Kirkhoff, and Cassie Liu.
+This project was created with the assistance of Annie Wang, Sandi Ward, Athena Xu, Willow Ma, Ellie Su, Joan Zou, Jade Atwill, Yue Shu, Jia Yin Tang, Julie Wang, Weijun Yuan, Hsi-Chu Bolick, Lily Kirkhoff, Cassie Liu and Ying Zhang.

 Those who experienced the Cultural Revolution as well as members of China’s younger generation are welcome to participate in a 10-minute interview to share memories, reflections, or opinions.
 Interviews may be conducted in person, or via Skype.
 Interviewees' names will be kept confidential, and identifying features may be disguised in the videos upon request.
 Please contact us.